10 Tips for Creating a Killer Cryptocurrency Portfolio (Updated 2019)

 Once I have a general idea of the state of the repository, I start digging into the code.
 I get an idea of the organization of the code.
 Have the developers been writing clean code that’s documented?
 Do they have a strong test environment that actually executes critical sections of the code?
 If the code isn’t documented well or there doesn’t seem to exist a strong test environment, this can be a sign that the coin is going to have trouble scaling in the future.
 The final stage is actually understanding portions of the code.
 It’s not necessary to understand all of the code, but you can generally get an idea of the developer’s competence by skimming the code.
 I check to see if their code design is logical and precise, I look for the use of optimizations when it’s possible and obvious, and I like to see that they use strong object oriented designs.

 I consider the code the team writes to be proof of my team assessment.
 If I evaluated their team as one with strong potential, then their repository solidifies my view of the team.
 Outside of the proof of work by reading through the repository, there are other ways to see if the developers are engaged.
-By following the developers on Twitter, looking for appearances in technical conferences, and participating in technical discussions indicates the developers are ready to engage the community, have strong communication skills, and are willing to share their knowledge with the community.
+By following the developers on Twitter, looking for appearances in technical conferences, and participating in technical discussions indicates the developers are ready to engage the community, have strong communication skills, and are willing to share their knowledge.

 At the end of the day, although a product is made, that doesn’t mean people use the product.
 As a result, the community is an integral part of a coin’s success.
 Without a strong community supporting the coin, it’s unlikely to succeed.
-This doesn’t mean there will never be a strong community behind a coin that is currently rising, but it means there needs to be an evaluation of the trend surrounding the community that supports the coin.
+This doesn’t mean there will always be a strong community behind a coin that is rising, but it means there needs to be an evaluation of the trend surrounding the community that supports the coin.
 By gathering involvement on social media, forums, and technical discussion boards, it’s possible to get an idea of how the community involves themselves.
 As a coin grows in market cap, presumably, so should the community involvement.
 A coin which recently got pumped without a match in community involvement could be a sign that something is going on behind the scenes that will quickly result in a following dump.
 Natural growth happens when a community gathers in support of the coin, involves themselves in the development, marketing, and use of the coin and even starts to builds things around the coin.
 For example, third party block explorers, price trackers, integration into 3rd party wallets, etc. As the community grows in support, it’s possible the market cap will follow.
 If the market cap leads the support, tread cautiously.

 8. Marketing & Hype

-Outside of the actual product development, it’s important that the team is capable of marketing the product.
+Outside the actual product development, it’s important that the team is capable of marketing the product.
 In addition to the marketing, producing meaningful partnerships, sponsors, and support is in some aspects just as important as the product.
 There needs to be a balance between product development and marketing.
 A product without proper marketing will likely falter and fizzle out over time as funding dries up.
 In comparison, a coin that is over marketed can cause the hype to get ahead of the product causing the market cap to far exceed the value of the product.
 This can induce crashes later on as the public begins to realize this fact and becomes concerned for the future.
 This volatility may lead to uncertainty.
 The ideal marketing is one that pairs closely with the product development.
 Organically growing marketing campaigns and scaling them up as the product comes to fruition is a positive scenario.

 The timeline is an important indicator of how well the team is maintaining their course and hitting objectives.
 Even the best teams need to deliver.
 Without delivering on schedule, investors become concerned and the value becomes unstable.
 A trustworthy team will keep the community in the loop as far as their timeline goes.
 A good team will hit their goals or in the least provide ample evidence supporting their reasons for not hitting deadlines.